joomlatools/joomlatools-dashboard/README.md

-# dashboard.joomlatools.com-releases
+# Joomlatools Dashboard

-Public releases for Joomlatools dashboard
+This repository contains the Joomlatools Dashboard releases.

+Find out more on our [website](https://www.joomlatools.com/)